How to write a meta description

 What is a meta description?

+A meta description is an HTML attribute that concisely summarizes the webpage.
 A meta description can be a single sentence or a paragraph.
-They appear below your page’s URL in a SERP (search engine results pages).
+They appear in a SERP (search engine results page) below your page’s URL.

 Sometimes Google can pull meta description text from other areas of your page to answer the query.

+This is the crucial part you need to understand.
 Google search engine doesn’t use meta descriptions in their ranking algorithm, but it doesn’t mean it isn’t essential.

+It indirectly affects the Google ranking factor.
+The meta description is your space for an elevator pitch with the objective of increasing CTR.
 The primary purpose here is to increase the CTR (click-through rate).
 A good CTR means Google understands that your page is relevant to the search.

 When creating a meta description, you need to think like a visitor on your page.
 It should give a peek at what the reader can expect and generate interest.